a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 Things to be aware of:
 - Some quality attributes have overlapping meanings
 - Different articles use different words for the same or similar quality attributes
-- There are tradeoffs.
+- You'll chase your tail if you try to satisfy all attributes.
+There are tradeoffs.
 For example, optimizing an algorithm for "efficiency" often decreases "understandability"

-Quality is a good thing, but you'll chase your tail if you try to satisfy all attributes.
-A good place to start is picking 1-3 attributes whose definitions seem most critical to your organization, and focus on those.
-For the purpose of this article, we'll focus on changeability.
+A good place to start is focusing on 1-3 attributes whose definitions seem most critical to your organization.
+This series of articles will focus on changeability.
 Most of us work for businesses.
 Most businesses with programmers want to adapt to changing conditions.
-Most businesses will be okay if their wings occasionally break.
-Changeability's error-free aspect also gives us decent reliability.
+Focusing on changeability often results in other attributes like modularity, flexibility, testability, and reliability.

 **Changeability** - How fast you or others can make error-free code changes to produce the desired behaviors

-To recap, quality (changeability) increases value.
-What increases changeability?
-Great question!
+## Summary

+Code > Practices + Principles + Philosophies  > Quality (high)  > Value (high)

+  - Increase value by increasing quality attributes (e.g., changeability)
+  - Increase quality attributes (changeability) through...
-To be Continued!
+  - To be Continued!

 [Code]() The basics, for examples in the following posts. (introduces language structures, purposes, patterns, cohesion) [Philosophies, Principles, and Practices]() Simple ways to think about them in JavaScript, for Context (includes composition, inheritance)